Sandy4321/CHASE-2018/README.md

 Tips for dataset replication:
 * In line 237, you can add more projects to be extracted (They need to be on GitHub).
 * Between line 226 and 233 you can decide which of the dataset files you want to extract using the script.
-For example, if you want just the contributors of the projects use only R.contributors() and comment on the remaining lines.
-But pay attention, some files just can be extracted when others were collected, so be careful.
+For example, if you just want the contributors of the projects use just the R.contributors() method and comment on the remaining lines.
+But pay attention, some files just can be extracted when others were already collected, so be careful.

 ### Dataset Structure:
 ⋅⋅* Dataset: <br>